 6) Don’t Build Outside of What You Can Afford

 Your mind will wander when you’re dreaming up your custom home, but what you want and what you can actually afford may not always align.
 If you’re really serious about making your dream come true, start putting in the work.
 Price out items for various things you want like those specific countertops you loved in that one magazine or the natural hardwood floors you read about recently and the track lighting you’d like added to various rooms.
+You also need to budget how much it’s going to cost to hire a contractor, as this will take a chunk of your budget straight away.
+Also, if there is any rubble or waste, you’ll need to look for good prices on skip hire to ensure you can effectively remove any waste.

 As you make your list you might be surprised by what you find.
 It may be that you can get everything you wanted.
 But, if you know you’re going to be over budget with certain upgrades, then some things should be switched out for others so you stay within your allotted budget.
 Don’t worry; you’ll still be so delighted with your final choices once you move in.